 If you are hoping that the coronavirus shutdowns will stop you from getting arrested or charged with a crime, you might be disappointed.
 During the coronavirus shutdowns and stay-in-place orders across Maryland, the police are still working to arrest people and fight crime as they usually do.
 This might mean that if there is a warrant for your arrest or a search warrant to look around in your house, it might still be executed during the pandemic.
-The Law Offices of Randolph Rice’s Baltimore criminal defense lawyers explain.
+Rice, Murtha & Psoras ’s Baltimore criminal defense lawyers explain.

 Will Police Serve Warrants During the Coronavirus Shutdowns in Maryland?

 Essential government operations are still doing their best to function as normal during the coronavirus shutdowns.
 This means that police are still arresting people for crimes during this period.
 Charges for theft and domestic violence in Baltimore are also likely on the rise as people struggle to get things they need and as people are stuck inside together.
 This means that if you have a warrant, the police might still execute it and arrest you.